devopsdojoconsortium/dojoconsortium.org/content/en/docs/delivery-system-improvement-journey.md

 **Team Structure**: Feature teams focused on cross-cutting deliverables instead of product ownership and capability expertise.

-**Development Process**: Long lived feature branches integrated after features are complete
+**Development **Process**: Long-lived feature branches integrated after features are complete

-**Branching**: Team branches with each team working towards CI on their branch and daily integration of team branches to the trunk that re-runs the team level tests.
+**Branching**: Team branches with each team working towards CI on their branch and daily integration of team branches to the trunk that re-runs the team-level tests.

-**[Inverted Test Pyramid](https://watirmelon.blog/testing-pyramids/)**: The "ice cream cone testing" anti-pattern is common.
+**[Inverted Test Pyramid](https://alisterscott.github.io/TestingPyramids.html)**: The "ice cream cone testing" anti-pattern is common.
 However, the teams should be focusing on improving the quality feedback and engineering tests that alert earlier in the build cycle.